Piecing Together the Life of Caravaggio

 The following article picks up on, and extends, our general introduction to Caravaggio.
-Here, we we delve further into the details of Caravaggio’s early life and relationships, and use available evidence to piece together his career and events leading to his untimely death.
+Here, we we delve further into the details of Caravaggio’s early life and relationships and use available evidence to piece together his career and events leading to his untimely death.
 Odyssey Traveller offers a tour based on the life and work of Caravaggio.
 It visits Italy, Malta and Sicily in order to follow in the artist’s footsteps, and develop an understanding of this time in history.
 If you wish to research further, we have recommended a reading list of ten books on Caravaggio.
 And if you are interested in accompanying us on the Caravaggio tour, please don’t hesitate to get in touch.
-We have several departures scheduled for 2018 and 2019.
+We have several departures scheduled for 2020 and 2021.

-Francesco Sforza had attended the wedding of Michelangelo’s parents, Fermo Merisi and Lucia Aratori.
-Lucia was from a well-known local Caravaggio family and it was possibly this, as much as the fact that Fermo worked for the Marquis, which took Francesco to the wedding.
+Francesco Sforza had attended the wedding of Caravaggio’s parents, Fermo Merisi and Lucia Aratori.
+Lucia was from a well-known local family and it was possibly this, as much as the fact that Fermo worked for the Marquis, which took Francesco to the wedding.
 For whatever reason, the Sforza-Colonna family was to play a very important role in Caravaggio’s future.

-Michelangelo, his mother, brother and sister went to live with his maternal grandparents on property they owned in Caravaggio.
+Caravaggio, his mother, brother and sister went to live with his maternal grandparents on property they owned in Caravaggio.
 Here he remained until 1584, when, aged 13, he moved to Milan and entered into an apprenticeship with the painter, Simone Peterzano.
 Peterzano, according to the contract details, had been a student of Titian but very little is known about the four years Caravaggio spent under his tutelage.
 There are no known works existing from this period.
 In fact, there are no authenticated works known up until the time Caravaggio reached Rome at the age of 21.